rhondae1/temps/README.md

   Celsius or Fahrenheit can be selected as the scale that the number should be converted to.
 Then a button that, when clicked, displays the converted.

+  The javascript uses simple functions and if statements to perform the conversions.